 My Thoughts on Google Flutter So Far

-- The support, developer’s experience, and the spirit of community is mind-boggling.
+- The support, google flutter developer’s experience, and the spirit of community is mind-boggling.
 Because of the enthusiasm for Flutter the Google groups and the blog posts are of very high quality.
 Google engineers are out of their league to answer questions on groups of Google.
 The documentation is whimsical.
 As Flutter is based on Dart language, the libraries are far too stable.

 - As Dart is pretty new in the market, the third party libraries are less available.
 More than 95% of features are there for you.
 However, there are some third-party integrations with good analytics which cannot be handled alone with HTTP wrapper.
 On the overall scale, Google flutter is an ultimate cross-platform mobile development framework.